SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Where a replacement or substitution is made, the appropriate gender mix must be maintained and substitution/replacement rules applied.

 - Visiting the head.
 In Singles matches, ONE visit to the head is permitted per end.
-In all other Competitions, there are no visits to the head by any player apart from in the Semi-Finals and Finals.
+In all other Competitions, there are no visits to the head by any player apart from in the Finals.

 - During the Semi-Finals and Finals only ONE visit to the head is allowed per end.
-In all rounds up to and including the Quarter Finals, the number 2 in Triples and the number 3 in Fours, UP with the skip is viewed as a visit to the head and is not permitted.
+In all rounds up to and including the Semi-Finals, the number 2 in Triples and the number 3 in Fours, UP with the skip is viewed as a visit to the head and is not permitted.
 This ensures the maximum time is given to bowling and is not interrupted by the movement of players, as matches are limited to two hours.
-In the Semi-Finals and Finals, the number 2 in Triples and the number 3 in Fours, UP with the skip is permitted.
+In the Finals, the number 2 in Triples and the number 3 in Fours, UP with the skip is permitted.

 - Dead-ends.
 There will be NO DEAD-ENDS during any matches.
 Where a dead-end occurs the jack will be RE-SPOTTED onto the re-spots placed left or right of the ’T’ on each rink, and is placed on the side that the jack left the rink.
 If a bowl is already on a re-spot mark, the jack is to be placed on the side nearest the ’T’ and not in contact with any wood.